stacks-network/docs/_community/app-miners-guide.md

     </tr>
 </table>

 Finally, you should understand that your awareness rank drives your growth score.
-To  receive a Growth score, your app must achieve reach rank of at least 1,000 in the month
+To receive a Growth score, your app must achieve reach rank of at least 1,000 in the month.
+Scores are run on GMT, not your own local timezone.
+Therefore any mention needs to occur within the past calendar month according to GMT.

 ### Tips for maximizing your Awario score